 What then?
-What is Left?
+What is

-Personal Sanctity.
-Apart from
+Apart from any organized

-universally absent) there is one venue, and one alone that is open to you in these sterile,
+there is one venue, and one alone that is open to you in these sterile,

 confused, contradictory, and tepid times in which the Church appears

 as clear and distinct as a Microsoft hologram: the commitment

 to personal sanctity guided by the Lives of the Saints,

 rather than disaffected theologians.